igogorevi4/Zabbix-Extensions/Templates/Jenkins/README.md

-#Jenkins' job monitoring with LLD by Zabbix
+Jenkins' job monitoring with LLD by Zabbix
-#was tested with Jenkins’ own user database
-#works if only there is no any folder
+It was tested with Jenkins’ own user database works if only there is no any folder

-#INSTALLATION:
+### INSTALLATION:

-# 0.  create jenkins-api user for zabbix.
+### 0.  create jenkins-api user for zabbix.
 Then to config file password or APItoken

-# 1.  copy config & jenkis.job.status.py to directory /etc/zabbix/scripts/jenkins/
+### 1.  copy config & jenkis.job.status.py to directory /etc/zabbix/scripts/jenkins/

 ```
 mkdir -p /etc/zabbix/scripts/jenkins/